 Small business bankruptcies for corporations, partnerships and LLCs must be filed in bankruptcy court, which means that you need a licensed attorney to represent you in reorganizing unwanted business debt or liquidating a failed company.
 It's important to find someone who you are comfortable with because filing requires complete transparency about your assets, liabilities, income and expenses.

-Ms. Langston is an experienced Dallas bankruptcy lawyer who is familiar with the filing process.
+Ms. Roche is an experienced Dallas bankruptcy lawyer who is familiar with the filing process.
 As your lawyer, she will explain the benefits of filing Chapter 7 versus Chapter 13 or even Chapter 11, help you to gather required documentation and prepare required paperwork, represent you at the meeting of creditors and see you through the complete legal process with a professional level of attention.